Eddie (film): Cast

 Players from several NBA teams played major roles, including Alex English as the Cleveland Cavaliers' coach, Dwayne Schintzius, Greg Ostertag, and Rick Fox.
 Dennis Rodman, Muggsy Bogues, Vinny Del Negro, Vlade Divac, Bobby Phills, J. R. Reid, Terrell Brandon, Brad Daugherty, Mitch Richmond, Avery Johnson, Corie Blount, Larry Johnson, Randy Brown, Olden Polynice, and Scott Burrell appeared as themselves.
 Gary Payton, Anthony Mason, Herb Williams, and John Starks appeared as streetballers.
 Kurt Rambis appeared as the head coach of the Lakers.
-Chris Berman, Marv Albert and Walt Frazier also appeared in the movie as broadcasters.
+Marv Albert, Chris Berman and Walt Frazier also appeared in the movie as broadcasters.

 Donald Trump, Rudy Giuliani, Ed Koch, Fabio, and David Letterman also appeared in the movie.
 Gene Anthony Ray (who played Leroy in both Fame the series and the 1980 film) also features as associate choreographer, one of his last credits before his death in 2003.

 Reception

 On Rotten Tomatoes the film holds an approval rating of 16% based on 37 reviews, with an average rating of 4/10.
 The website's critics consensus reads: "Whoopi Goldberg may demonstrate that she can coach a basketball team with the best of them, but not even she can whip this dreary script into shape."
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert gave the film one and a half stars.
 Whoopi Goldberg was nominated for a Razzie Award as Worst Actress for her performance.